AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-extension.md

 ![](../images/extension/overview/install.png)

-In both cases, you will arrive at the configuration page for the Platform Web SDK.
+In both cases, you arrive at the configuration page for the Platform Web SDK.
 The sections below explain the extension's configuration options.

 ![](../images/extension/overview/config-screen.png)

 ## General configuration options

-The configuration options at the top of the page tell Adobe Experience Platform where the data should be routed and what configurations should be used on the server.
+The configuration options at the top of the page tell Adobe Experience Platform where to route the data and what configurations should be used on the server.

 ### [!UICONTROL Name]